hybridsjs/hybrids/docs/store/usage.md

 #### Rendering in-between state

-The significant difference between using the `store.get()` method directly and the factory, which have the `id` option is a unique behavior for returning the last resolved value when identifier changes.
-The get method always returns the data according to the current state of the model.
-However, if the `id` option is set for enumerable or listing definition, the factory caches the last value of the property, until the next value is ready.
-In the meantime, guards return a state of the next value.
-It means, that it returns the old value, but in the pending state, rather than an empty placeholder for the new value:
+The significant difference between using the `store.get()` method directly and using the factory with the `id` option is a unique behavior of returning the last resolved value when the identifier changes.
+The get method always returns data according to the current state of the model.
+However, if the `id` option is set for an enumerable or listing definition, the factory caches the last value of the property until the next value is ready.
+In the meantime, the guards return the state of the next value.
+It means that it returns the old value, but in the pending state, rather than an empty placeholder for the new value:

 ```javascript
 import { User } from "./models.js";